mfinelli/cmsc-421-project-3/README.md

 ----------

 Name your file lastname_firstname_project3.clj and submit it (and only it) to the submit server.
-(And don't wrap it in folder; makes my job easier.)
+(And don't wrap it in a folder; makes my job easier.)

 Notes and hints
 ---------------

-Breadth-first search is prohibitively expensive.
-Really.
+Breadth-first search is generally prohibitively expensive for these types of problems.
 You are likely going to need some kind of search heuristic.
 Since optimality is not required, this heuristic doesn't need to be admissible.

+Naive depth-first search can result in an infinite loop (e.g. pickup :a, puton :table, pickup :a, puton :table, etc...).
+Design your find-plan function accordingly.

-You will probably want helper functions that generate the next set of legal moves.
-The logic for determining if a state satisfies the necessary preconditions is embedded into the definitions of pickup and puton.
+You will probably want helper function(s) that generate the next set of legal moves.
+The logic for determining if a state satisfies the necessary preconditions is embedded into the definitions of pickup and puton - it should be straightforward to adapt this to your needs.

 Clojure's data structures are all persistent!
 When you apply an operator, it returns the state resulting from performing that action, but if you've kept a reference to the original state, you get to keep it for free.
 Use this to your advantage.

+You may use functions in core.logic in your find-plan code.
+But exercise caution, poorly written relations can take a very long time to execute.

-*Test* your program.
-We will provide some initial states and goals (that we'd expect your find-plan to be able to solve).
+**Test your program.** We will provide some initial states and goals (that we'd expect your find-plan to be able to solve).
 You should write more of your own.

+**In particular, make sure your code will run as submitted.** (i.e. before you submit, close the REPL, restart it and reload your code).
+Clojure requires functions be defined before they can be referenced which led to some problems in previous projects.
+If you submit code that does not run, you will receive no points on this project.